How do I apply for Homestead classification?

-- As the Property Owner(s) who will live at the property, you will need to provide copies of the following listed documents and complete sections 1 & 2 of the homestead application.
+- As the Property Owner(s) who will live at the property, you will need to provide copies of the documents listed below and complete sections 1, 2, 3 and 5 of the Homestead application.

-- If you are a Qualified Relative applying to homestead the property, you will need provide copies of the following listed documents, complete sections 1, 2 & 3 of the homestead application and provide proof of relation to the owner.
+- If you are a Qualified Relative applying to homestead the property, you will need provide copies of the documents listed below and complete sections 1, 2, 3, 4 and 5 of the Homestead application.

-- If you are required by Terms of a Financing Agreement to list Relative Co-owners, you will need provide copies of the following listed documents and complete sections 1, 2 & 4 of the application.
+- If you are required by Terms of a Financing Agreement to list Relative Co-owners, you will need provide copies of the documents listed below and complete sections 1, 2 & 4 of the Homestead application.

 - A copy of deed of ownership

-- A copy of the Certificate of Real Estate Value (CRV), as proof these documents have been filed with the Hennepin County Registrar-of-Deeds
+- A copy of the Electronic Certificate of Real Estate Value (eCRV), as proof these documents have been filed with the Hennepin County Registrar-of-Deeds

 - Social Security Numbers of all owners listed on the property title or qualified relative (as defined by state law) residing at the property